 So, how do you hook the darn thing up?
-Well, you really only need a couple of options here and the unit provides all of them.
+Well, you really only need a couple of options here, and the unit provides all of them.
 Below you will see the outlets for power, ethernet, HDMI, and a microSD card.

-On the back of the unit you will see the outlets for power, ethernet, HDMI, and a micro SD card.
+On the back of the unit, you will see the outlets for power, ethernet, HDMI, and a micro SD card.

-To connect to your home internet you can choose the WIRED or WIRELESS option.
+To connect to your home internet, you can choose the WIRED or WIRELESS option.

 - Wired – Physically connecting a cable from the unit to your home router.
-In an increasingly wireless world most people don’t consider this option, but it’s the faster and more reliable choice in most cases.
-If this fits with your personal setup (the unit is close enough to the router) then I recommend this option (ethernet cable not included, however).
+In an increasingly wireless world, most people don’t consider this option, but it’s the faster and more reliable choice in most cases.
+If this fits with your personal setup (the unit is close enough to the router), then I recommend this option (ethernet cable not included, however).

 - Wireless – This is the less messy of the options.
 Once you power the unit on it will search for your home wireless network and ask you for the password to connect.
 Done.

 You’ll also use an HDMI cable to connect the Roku 3 to your TV.
-There is a USB option to connect to another device, but for TV streaming there really isn’t another option and frankly now-a-days you really don’t want to settle for anything less than HDMI quality.
+There is a USB option to connect to another device, but for TV streaming there really isn’t another option and frankly, now-a-days you really don’t want to settle for anything less than HDMI quality.
 The cable isn’t included in the package, but you can pick one up just about anywhere.
-If you have Amazon Prime there are tons of options.
+If you have Amazon Prime, there are tons of options.

-As I’ve mentioned already there are TONS of channels available through the Roku 3.
+As I’ve mentioned already, there are TONS of channels available through the Roku 3.
 I personally use Netflix, Hulu Plus, Amazon Prime TV, Sling TV, Pandora, Crackle, and the GoPro channel.
 That’s about .2% of the options.
 Rather than try to do their catalog justice I’ll just let you explore it on your own.
 Click the channel picture below to check out what they offer.

 One caveat – I think that most people will be best off if they are using the Roku to stream from premium subscription networks because they will offer the most consistent quality and usability.
 With that being said, I’ve definitely sunk more time than I’ll admit browsing around the channels and checking out whatever caught my eye.
 That’s how I discovered the GoPro channel.
 I’m not into extreme sports, but the videos are breathtaking and extremely entertaining.
-I never would have known about it without the Roku 3.
+I would never have known about it without the Roku 3.